bjsc/cswhjiang.github.io/_posts/2015-10-13-Roperator.md

 ### R-operator

-According the computation of gradients, we have
+According to the computation of gradients, we have

 $$
 \begin{align}